Shenzhen: Culture

-As Shenzhen is located in Guangdong, the city historically has a Cantonese culture before its transition to a SEZ.
-Migrants coming to the city to find work and opportunities have turned Shenzhen into a cultural melting pot.
-Despite this, the municipal government and some of the residents living in Shenzhen, including those who are not from Guangdong, have invested in keeping and reflecting off the city's Cantonese heritage.
-Shenzhen has presented itself as a city of opportunity for young people in China.
-The competitive culture that the city promotes among the youth have also used the term "Shenzhen speed," which resulted from the fast construction of the tallest building in Shenzhen.
+As Shenzhen is located in Guangdong, the city historically had a Cantonese culture before its transition to a SEZ.
+The competitive culture that the city promotes among the youth have also used the term "Shenzhen speed", which resulted from the fast construction of the tallest building in Shenzhen.
 The term also describes a period of constant competition, quick changes, and high-efficiency.